 Almost anyone can grow a good garden in the summertime.
 But what about harvesting crops in the middle of spring, when your neighbors are just beginning to turn over their own ground.
-It's the ability to create an early harvest that separates the superior gardener from the run of the mill.
 Here in upstate New York, where we have frosts as late as May, I start eating from my garden in mid-April.
 How is this possible?
 A plastic-tunnel cold frame.
 With forethought and timely execution, you too can have a garden earlier than you ever thought possible.

 The following design meets all these criteria.
 The frame itself is made of 2-by-4s nailed together to make a bed 4 feet wide by 24 feet long.
 It is simply set on top of the prepared ground and staked down.
 As the level of the soil goes up over time, additional 2-by-4s can be toenailed into the lower layer to make the frame higher.

 The components of the plastic tunnel cover are also simple.
 Go down to your local construction-supply company and have them cut some 8-foot sections of 3/8 inch rebar.
 When you get home, jam the rebar against something and bend each section into a modified hooplike shape, because it is better if the last 14 inches or so of each end is straight so it can be pushed into the ground easily.
 (The bending takes a lot of effort, so borrow a strong friend if you cannot do it yourself.)
 Push the hoops into the ground on the outside of the frame at about 26-inch centers (which offers enough support to hold a small snow load) and secure each one to the frame with a couple of nails.
 Then spread 28 feet of 8-feet-wide plastic over the hoops and the framed garden, with a four-foot overhang on each end.